Applies to Altium Designer versions: 20.0, 20.1 and 20.2

 Enable Auto Pan - check to enable auto-panning.

 Speed – drag this bar to set the auto-panning speed.
-The further to the left, the slower or finer the auto-panning movement.
+The further to the left the bar is, the slower or finer the auto-panning movement.

 Step Size – enter a value to set the size of each auto-panning step.
 The step size determines how fast the document pans when auto-panning is enabled.
 The smaller the value, the slower or finer the auto-panning movement.